Redax6996/The-Windows-Tweaker-Project/README.md

 # The-Windows-Tweaker-Project
 A group of programs, written in Windows Batch, capable of increasing your PC's performance.
-Also includes bonus tips and tricks.

 **This is a non-profit project.
 I firmly believe that anyone who owns a computer, deserves their computer to be performing as fast as possible.**